fbpx

 Endless Summer is one of the hydrangea varieties that can bloom in different colors depending on soil conditions.
 The flower color is affected by soil pH, with acidic soils producing blue flowers and neutral-alkaline soils producing pink flowers.

-For blue flowers on an Endless Summer Hydrangea, the soil pH should be quite acidic.
+The soil pH should be quite acidic for blue flowers on an Endless Summer Hydrangea.
 Usually, this is in the range of 4.5-5.0 (or close).
 A garden soil test can tell you the pH of your existing soil.
-The soil can then be acidified with a soil acidifier product such as Espoma Organic Soil Acidifier For Hydrangeas, which is made from elemental sulfur and gypsum.
+The soil can then be acidified with a soil acidifier product, which is most commonly made from elemental sulfur and gypsum.
 These products are typically applied directly to the soil around the plant every couple of months until the flowers bloom in the desired shade.

 Endless Summer Hydrangeas can tolerate about four hours of unfiltered, strong light per day.
-Morning sun is preferable to mid-day or afternoon sunlight.
+The morning sun is preferable to mid-day or afternoon sunlight.

 The best planting spot in terms of sunlight for an Endless Summer Hydrangea is an area that gets direct sunlight in the morning but then receives either dappled or full shade in the afternoon.
 The afternoon shade is particularly important in climates with harsh sunlight in the hottest parts of the year.
 Endless Summer Hydrangeas that are stressed by intense heat will not flower as well as they would in more favorable conditions.

-Endless Summer Hydrangeas require more water than some other common types of hydrangeas.
+Endless Summer and other mopheads require more water than some other common types of hydrangeas.
 They tend to grow best when soil is moist, but not fully saturated with water.
 The roots do best with consistent access to both water and air.

-Some common plant diseases like powdery mildew and bud blight can result when your Endless Summer Hydrangea sits too long in a moist environment.
+Some common plant diseases like powdery mildew and bud blight can result when a plant sits too long in a moist environment.
 Overwatering can also inhibit flowering.
-Be sure to check that soil is draining out excess water easily (and that no water is ponding on the surface).
+Be sure to check that the soil is draining out excess water easily (and that no water is ponding on the surface).
 To avoid fungus and other diseases, it is best to water these plants at the base.
 Stick your fingers in the soil to test it for moistness.
 It should feel moist but not water-logged.

-The Endless Summer Hydrangea grows best in growing zones 4-9, making it more cold-hardy than most other hydrangea varieties and acceptable for most gardens in North America.
-That said, the overwintering buds may not survive in colder zones, meaning that the late-spring flowering period will not occur and the plant will only flower on new wood in mid-late summer.
+The Endless Summer hydrangea grows best in growing zones 4-9, making it more cold-hardy than most other hydrangea varieties and acceptable for most gardens in North America.
+That said, the overwintering buds may not survive in colder zones (zones 4-5), meaning that the late-spring flowering period will not occur, and the plant will only flower on new wood in mid-late summer.

 Fertilizing Endless Summer hydrangea plants

-Endless Summer Hydrangea plants are generally fed once or twice per year.
+Endless Summer plants are generally fed once or twice per year.
 They can be fed in early spring just as growth starts to get going, and they can be fed an additional time before the reblooming period begins.
-Avoid feeding in late summer or in the fall to encourage the plant to move towards dormancy rather than encouraging frost-tender growth to develop right before cold temperatures arrive.
+Avoid feeding in late summer or fall to encourage the plant to move towards dormancy rather than encourage frost-tender growth to develop right before cold temperatures arrive.

-Many slow-release natural fertilizers are ideal for Endless Summer Hydrangeas.
+Many slow-release natural fertilizers are ideal for these flowering shrubs.
 Ideally, the type of fertilizer you use should reflect the desired color of the flowers.
-The Endless Summer Hydrangea takes on a blueish hue when grown in more acidic soil, and a pink hue when grown in neutral-alkaline soil, so your fertilizer should reflect this difference.
-For example, use acid-promoting Holly-Tone Flowering Shrub Fertilizer for blue flowers and the more neutral Plant-Tone Organic Fertilizer for purple and pink flowers:
+The flower takes on a blueish hue when grown in more acidic soil and a pink hue when grown in neutral-alkaline soil, so your fertilizer should reflect this difference.

-Be sure to read the instructions on the specific fertilizer you choose as application amounts and frequencies vary between brands.
-Overfertilizing Endless Summer Hydrangeas can inhibit flowering rather than encouraging blooms.
+Be sure to read the instructions on the specific fertilizer you choose, as application amounts and frequencies vary between brands.
+Overfertilizing can inhibit flowering rather than encourage blooms.

-Try not to prune Endless Summer Hydrangeas after mid-summer.
+Try not to prune these hydrangeas after mid-summer.
 These plants grow quite a few flower buds in late summer, which then overwinter on the stems.
 By growing the flower buds in the fall, this plant is able to bloom quite early in the summer.
 Any pruning between late summer and late spring will potentially remove quite a few of these flower buds.
-That said, any stems that are dead, damaged, diseased, or dying should be removed as soon as observed.
+That said, any dead, damaged, diseased, or dying stems should be removed as soon as observed.
 You can also deadhead the late-summer flowers in the fall (but be careful not to trim off the remaining flower buds).

-To prune your Endless Summer Hydrangea, follow these steps:
+To prune an Endless Summer hydrangea plant, follow these steps:

 1. Remove any stems that are dead, damaged, diseased, or dying.
 Take them off right at the soil line to allow for healthy growth.

 2. Remove old blossoms.
 These will generally be the blossoms from the first big flush of late-spring blooms.
 Take in the appearance of your plant.
-If it looks brown, spotty, and wilted, you can clip it just below the flower head.
+You can clip it just below the flower head if it looks brown, spotty, and wilted.
 It is not necessary to do this unless you are trying to improve the appearance of your hydrangeas or make more space for new buds.

 3. Remove old canes.
 Even though old canes can generate new blooms every season, the longer they go, the smaller blooms they produce.
 If old canes have been flowering for several years, it may be time to give them a trim.
 Prune these right down at the soil line.
 Removing old stems allows room for new ones to grow up and take their place with fresh wood.

-While Endless Summer Hydrangeas are more resistant to disease than some other similar varieties, they are still susceptible to a number of plant diseases, including powdery mildew, bud blight, leaf spot, and bacterial wilt.
-If the petals of your Endless Summer Hydrangea are covered in grey fuzz, spots, and mold, or have lost their usual vibrancy, chances are that your plant has contracted one of these diseases.
+While Endless Summer hydrangeas are more resistant to disease than some similar varieties, they are still susceptible to several plant diseases, including powdery mildew, bud blight, leaf spot, and bacterial wilt.
+If the petals of your Endless Summer Hydrangea are covered in grey fuzz, spots, and mold or have lost their usual vibrancy, chances are that your plant has contracted one of these diseases.
 Most of these are caused or exacerbated by overwatering, too much shade, or too little ventilation within your plant.

 One way to treat disease is to decrease watering and increase air circulation around the plant.
-Alternatively, transplant it to an area with better soil drainage or more air movement.
-Commercial organic fungicides also tend to be effective in treating fungal infections in Endless Summer Hydrangeas:
+Sometimes it’s better to transplant it to an area with better soil drainage or more air movement.

-One of the most common growing complaints in Endless Summer Hydrangeas is a lack of blooming that is caused by over-pruning your plants.
+One of the most common growing complaints is a lack of blooming caused by over-pruning your plants.
+In cold zones, these plants can sometimes be more like endless disappointment than endless summer.
+But even in warmer zones, lack of blooming can be a problem.
 Because these buds like to bloom on top of old growth, pruning them too frequently will diminish growth and create smaller blooms.
 Give the wood time to regenerate for a few seasons before pruning, and avoid pruning if the previous season produced large and healthy blooms: chances are, it will in the next year, too.